avast/gradle-docker-compose-plugin/README.md

 # docker-compose-gradle-plugin
 Simplifies usage of [Docker Compose](https://www.docker.com/docker-compose) for integration testing in [Gradle](https://gradle.org/) environment.
 It starts the application before tests and stops the application after the tests are done.
+It also waits till all exported TCP ports are open (so till the application is ready).

 The plugin must be applied on project that contains `docker-compose.yml` file.
 It supposses that [Docker Engine](https://www.docker.com/docker-engine) and [Docker Compose](https://www.docker.com/docker-compose) are installed.
 The plugin calls these tools simply via [Project.exec()](https://docs.gradle.org/current/dsl/org.gradle.api.Project.html#org.gradle.api.Project:exec(groovy.lang.Closure)) method.